GFS forecasts - info

-- Latitude and longitude: enter the values in decimal degrees (we advise 3 or 4 digits after comma), or directly click on the map to select your point, or you can also use the "Search Address" tool on the top of the map.
+- Latitude and longitude: Enter the values in decimal degrees (3 or 4 digits after comma) or directly click on the map to select your point, or you can also use the "Search Address" tool on the top of the map.

 Please pay attention to ask for complete months when asking for monthly values.
 If incomplete, the given monthly value results from an interpolation based on the selected days.